Vector File for Laser Cutting and Engraving: Tutorial

 Accepted file formats

-To upload your file on our site, you must export it to a suitable file format.
+To upload your file on our site, you must export it to a suitable file formats.
 We highly recommend the SVG format.

-Other possible formats are DXF, AI, EPS, PDF.
+Other possible formats are DXF, AI, EPS and CDR.

 Most software can export directly into SVG.
 When this is not the case, you can use a 2D design software like Illustrator or Inskape, which generally can transform a DXF file into SVG.